 Although you may understand the benefits of the Conference, your organization may not.
 Take the initiative and show your Board of Directors why and how your participation will strengthen your skills and benefit your store.
 Here are some tips and talking points to justify your attendance:

 - Focus specifically on what you will bring back to your organization as a return on investment.
 Review Workshop Descriptions—select sessions you plan to attend and note take-aways from each session.

-- Emphasize that NARTS is a 33 year old organization - the world’s largest resale trade Association.
+- Emphasize that NARTS is a 39 year old organization—the world’s largest resale trade Association.
 The NARTS Annual Conference is recognized as the leading educational event for the resale industry.

-- Offer to deliver a presentation, including a Q&A session, to your staff so you can share what you have learned and others in your organization can benefit from your Conference experience.
+- Offer to deliver a presentation upon returning, including a Q&A session, to your staff so you can share what you have learned and others in your organization can benefit from your Conference experience.

 - Prepare a schedule that shows who will cover for you while you are out of the store, how key tasks will be handled and how you can be contacted if necessary.